differentialprivacy/differentialprivacy/_posts/2020-09-16-private-pac.md

 PAC framework: the hypothesis output by the learner must be a differentially private function of the labeled examples
 \\((x_1, y_1), \ldots, (x_n, y_n)\\).
 That is, changing any one of the
-examples --- even to one with an inconsistent label --- must not affect the distribution over hypotheses output by the learner by too much.
+examples&nbsp;---&nbsp;even to one with an inconsistent label&nbsp;---&nbsp;must not affect the distribution over hypotheses output by the learner by too much.

 Since we haven't talked about any other PAC learner, we may as well